Sports News Roundup: Soccer-Police to investigate banner at Crystal Palace critical of Newcastle deal; Cycling-Brennauer wins individual pursuit as Italians have bikes stolen at track worlds and more | Sports-Games

 Sports News Roundup: Soccer-Police to investigate banner at Crystal Palace critical of Newcastle deal; Cycling-Brennauer wins individual pursuit as Italians have bikes stolen at track worlds and more

-Verstappen leads seven times world champion Hamilton by six points with six races remaining and the pole at Austin's Circuit of the Americas was the ninth of the season for the Dutch 24-year-old -- and eighth in the last 11 races.
+The reigning Olympic champion was 0.02 of a second slower than Switzerland's Lara Gut-Behrami in the first run down the Rettenbach glacier but was then faster than anyone to beat the world champion by 0.14.
 NHL roundup: Oilers outcore Knights, improve to 5-0-0 Leon Draisaitl scored twice in a three-point game and Zack Kassian netted a third-period game-winner to give the Edmonton Oilers a 5-3 victory over the slumping Vegas Golden Knights on Friday in Las Vegas.

 Following is a summary of current sports news briefs.